Orthomodular-Valued Models for Quantum Set Theory

-In this section, let $\cQ$ be a logic with a generalized implication $\Then$.
-We denote by $\V$ the universe of sets which satisfies the Zermelo-Fraenkel set theory with the axiom of choice (ZFC).
-Throughout this paper, we fix the language $\LL(\in)$ for first-order theory with equality having a binary relation symbol $\in$, bounded quantifier symbols $\forall x\in y$, $\exists x \in y$, and no constant symbols.
-For any class $U$, the language $\LL(\in,U)$ is the one obtained by adding a name for each element of $U$.
-For convenience, we use the same symbol for an element of $U$ and its name in $\LL(\in,U)$ as well as for the membership relation and the symbol $\in$.
+\xsection{Universe of quantum sets.} Let $\cQ$ be an arbitrary complete orthomodular lattice.
+We denote by $\V$ the universe of the Zermelo-Fraenkel set theory with the axiom of choice (ZFC).
+Throughout this paper, we fix the language $\LL_{\in}$ for first-order theory with equality augmented by a binary relation symbol $\in$, bounded quantifier symbols $\forall x\in y$, $\exists x \in y$, and no constant symbols.
+For any class $U$, the language $\LL_{\in}(U)$ is the one obtained by adding a name for each element of $U$.
+We consider $\Not$, $\And$, $\Then$, $\forall x\in y$, $\exists x \in y$, and $(\forall x)$ as primitive symbols, while $\Or$, $\Iff$, and $(\exists x)$ as derived symbols in the obvious ways.
+For convenience, we use the same symbol for an element of $U$ and its name in $\LL_{\in}(U)$ as well as for the membership relation and the symbol $\in$.